 Check if the seed still has a waxy coating.
 A healthy seed should have a slight sheen to it, as though it’s been oiled.
 This means the seed still can retain moisture.

 If the seed is still healthy, you should be able to lightly squeeze it without it crunching between your fingers.
 If the shell has no give and splits or splinters under light pressure, then your marijuana seed has gone bad and has no chance in the soil.

 If there are any cracks or holes anywhere on the shell, your marijuana seed’s likely gone bad and will most likely not sprout.
 Bacteria and other harmful lifeforms can find their way into the seed, or it will dry out.

 Of course, the best way to test whether your seeds will sprout is to plant them and see.
 If some green shoots climb their way out of the soil after a couple of days or weeks, you’ve got your answer.

-Storing seeds is a great way to make sure you always have your favorite strains on hand, as well as to keep yourself stocked up on plants for the long haul.
-Luckily, seeds can be stored for years as long as you make sure your seeds are cool, dry, airtight, and out of sight.
+Storing marijuana seeds is a great way to make sure you always have your favorite strains on hand, as well as to keep yourself stocked up on plants for the long haul.
+Luckily, marijuana seeds can last for years as long as you make sure your seeds are cool, dry, airtight, and out of sight.
 There’s no better time than now to learn a new skill, so let’s see how green your thumb can get.

 How do you like to store your seeds?
 Share your thoughts in the comments!